syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ![Hijri first day of week](images/hijri-picker/hijri_first_day_of_week.png)

-## Week Number
+## Week number
-You can display the Week Number of the year in month view by setting [showWeekNumber]() property of `HijriDatePickerMonthViewSettings` as true and by default it is false.
-Week numbers will be displayed based on ISO standard.
+Display the Week number of the year in the month view by setting the [showWeekNumber]() property of the `HijriDatePickerMonthViewSettings` as true, and by default it is false.
+The Week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight Dart %}